cbrownstein-lambda/lambda-docs-mkdocs/docs/private-cloud/managed-kubernetes/index.md

 This direct-attached storage can be used for high-speed scratch space during jobs.
-Alternatively, if you construct your jobs to do their own data sharding, you can duplicate your whole data set to each of the pods' local volumes and maximize performance that way.
+Alternatively, if you construct your jobs to do their own data sharding, you can maximize performance by duplicating your whole dataset to each pod's local volume.

 ## Networking